 Businesses often discount goods and services and advertise the savings consumers can make by buying at the discounted price.
 A common technique is to compare the discounted price with the non-sale price of the good or service (often expressed as the "usual", "was", "normal" or "everyday" price) to highlight the bargain.

-The 'usual', 'was', 'normal' or 'everyday' price all mean the same thing - they are a reference to the price at which a good or service is commonly sold, or the price at which the good or service was offered immediately before it was marked down.
+The 'usual', 'was', 'normal' or 'everyday' price all mean the same thing – they are a reference to the price at which a good or service is usually sold, or the price at which the good or service was offered before it was marked down.

 A business that makes these types of claims might mislead consumers if:

 - it has never charged the "usual" price

 - it has a strategy of deliberately inflating the usual price of goods or services, knowing it will lead to no or few sales, so the business can attract customers by subsequently offering the goods or services at a discounted price

 - the claimed usual price is one of many prices at which the business commonly sells the good or service